Nieuwe Republiek: History

+The surveying committees therefore went on to extend the border to the sea from the mouth of the Mhlatuze river to St Lucia Bay, since there were more claimants to the land than there was land itself.
+A lottery was held to allocate the lands, with a committee member(one of the initial founders of the enterprise) being entitled to a 3 000 morgen farm, a volunteer who had enlisted before the 10th of June 1884 to a 2 000 morgen farm and a volunteer who had enlisted after that date to a 1 000 morgen farm.

+The Nieuwe Republiek was finally recognized by the British on 22 October 1886.
+However, under the agreement by which the republic was recognised by Britain, it was agreed that, the area in the Melmouth district be administered by the British, something for which the president and the Volsraad of the new republic received as much and criticism as the British themselves.
+This caused the popularity of Lucas Meyer and the ruling clique to plummet.
+Seeking to maintain their position, Lucas Meyer therefore decided to not hold promised elections, and to seek the incorporation of the republic into Transvaal.
+Within a few months the British annexed a stretch of the coastline of the Nieuwe Republiek and the Zulu Kingdom north of the Thukela river (1887) in order to prevent the new Boer republic from having access to the sea, which they needed for a harbor.

-British annexation of the Zulu territory resulted in a revolt, led by Dinuzulu (June 1888), who was defeated by the British.
-King Dinuzulu was tried for high treason in Eshowe and sentenced.
-The annexation of Zululand did not leave much hope for security in the Nieuwe Republiek against British imperialism.
-On July 20, 1888, the New Republic was incorporated with the Transvaal Republic on its own request, although enjoying considerable autonomy.
-The relations between the Boers and the Zulu remained stable until the outbreak of the Second Boer War (1899-1902).
+British annexation of the Zulu territory resulted in a revolt, led by Dinuzulu in June 1888, which was quickly suppressed.
+Dinuzulu was tried for high treason in Eshowe and sentenced.
+The annexation of Zululand led to residents in the Nieuwe Republiek fearing they would be annexed by Britain.
+On 20 July 1888 the New Republic was incorporated with the Transvaal Republic on its own request, although enjoying considerable autonomy.
+The relations between the Boers and the Zulu remained stable until the outbreak of the Second Boer War in 1899.

-In June 1900 the British forces entered Vryheid, the capital.
-Arthur Jesse Shepstone (Maritzburg, 8 November 1852-1912), son of Sir Theophilus Shepstone, the former secretary of native affairs in the British Colony of Natal, was sent to the area and worked together with the official British military intelligence J. Roberts to conspire with some Zulus against the Boers, and had victory achieved over the Boers in Schurweberg, near Vryheid.
-In March 1901 he declared martial law in the region.
-After the Second Boer War the territory was transferred to the British Colony of Natal (1903).
+In June 1900, British forces entered Vryheid, the capital of the Nieuwe Republiek.
+Arthur Jesse Shepstone, the son of Sir Theophilus Shepstone, was sent to the area and worked together with British military intelligence officer J. Roberts to organise an alliance with the Zulus against the Boers.
+The British defeated a Boer force in Schurweberg, near Vryheid.
+In March 1901, Shepstone declared martial law in the region.
+After the Second Boer War the territory was transferred to the British colony of Natal in 1903.